vseryakov/backendjs/README.md

 - `web-push` - for Web push notifications
 - `@parse/node-apn` - for Apple push notifications
 - `sharp` - scaling images in uploads using VPS imaging
-- `bkjs-wand` - for scaling images in uploads using ImageMagick module (deprecated)
 - `nats` - NATS driver for queue and events
 - `amqplib` - RabbitMQ driver for queue and events (alpha)